 There are six OSD (On-Screen Display) buttons at the bottom bezel at the right side of the monitor for powering on/off the monitor and navigating the OSD menu.

 Five of those hotkeys can be used as shortcuts for certain functions such as entering the menu, changing the input source, adjusting the volume and brightness, etc.

-Other available features include Picture in Picture, Picture by Picture, 6-axis hue and saturation, gamma, color temperature, Aim Point (custom crosshairs), Black Boost for better visibility in dark areas of video games, and Overdrive which adjusts the pixel response time speed.
+Other available features include Picture in Picture, Picture by Picture, 6-axis hue and saturation, gamma, color temperature, Aim Point (custom crosshairs), Black Boost for better visibility in dark areas of video games, and Overdrive which alters the pixel response time speed.

 Finally, the Acer KG281K 4K monitor supports AMD FreeSync with a 40-60Hz variable refresh rate range.
 By connecting a compatible graphics cards or an Xbox One/S/X console to the monitor, you get a dynamic refresh rate which eliminates screen tearing and stuttering for good within the 40-60FPS range.

 Note that FreeSync works over both HDMI and DisplayPort, but once you enable it, the ‘Extreme’ overdrive preset is unavailable.
 Luckily, there’s no ghosting at the default overdrive setting, so this won’t be an issue.

 Design & Connectivity

 Connectivity options of the Acer KG281K monitor include two HDMI 2.0 ports, DisplayPort 1.2, a headphones jack, and dual 2W integrated speakers.
 Moreover, the monitor is VESA mount compatible with a 100xmm pattern, but the stand of the monitor is tilt-only (-5°/15°).

 Price & Similar Monitors

 However, due to the monitor’s low color and contrast quality, HDR will just over-saturate or wash out the colors for compatible content.
 Moreover, it can’t run both HDR and FreeSync simultaneously.

 While the Acer KG281K monitor is on overall decent gaming monitor, there are better and cheaper alternatives available.

 |Aspect Ratio||16:9 (Widescreen)|